Cannon-Thurston maps, subgroup distortion, and hyperbolic hydra: Introduction

-Generalizing an example of Cannon \& Thurston \cite{Cannon-Thurston}, Mitra showed it also is well--defined when $\Lambda$ is an infinite normal subgroup of $\Gamma$ \cite{CTnormal}, and when $\Gamma$ is a finite graph of groups where the edge inclusions are quasi--isometric embeddings and $\Lambda$ is one of the (infinite) vertex-- or edge--groups \cite{CTtrees}.
-We recently gave the first example where the Cannon--Thurston map is known not to be well--defined \cite{BR2}, and Matsuda \& Oguni showed it leads to examples where the subgroup in question can be any non--elementary hyperbolic group or, even, relatively hyperbolic group \cite{MO}.
+It is natural to ask whether extreme distortion is an obstacle to the existence of a Cannon--Thurston map.
+In the Kleinian group setting, it is not.
+Cannon--Thurston maps always exist for surface Kleinian groups: McMullen \cite{McMullen} proved this in the punctured torus case and Mj~\cite{Mj} in the general case.
+And Mj proved that distortion functions can be arbitrarily wild in this setting \cite[p.160--161]{CTtrees}, even non-recursive, by a construction based on ideas of Minsky from \cite{MinskyPuncturedTorus}.

+For hyperbolic subgroups of hyperbolic groups, the relation (or lack thereof) between distortion and the existence of Cannon--Thurston maps is less clear.
+As we mentioned earlier, Mj proved they exist for infinite normal hyperbolic subgroups of hyperbolic groups.
+These are never more than exponentially distorted.
+Further, Mj established in \cite[p.159--160]{CTtrees} that they exist for all $k \geq 1$ for certain examples (based on a construction of Bestvina, Feighn, \& Handel~\cite{BFHLaminations}) which display $k$-fold iterated exponential distortion.
+There are examples of heavier distortion where the existence of the Cannon--Thurston map remains unknown, specifically Mj's example where the distortion exceeds a $k$-fold iterated exponential for all $k$ (but by Corollary~3 of \cite{Bernasconi} (unpublished) is dominated by the function $A_4$ discussed below), and the closely related CAT(-1) examples of Barnard, Brady \& Dani~\cite{BBD}.

-In this article we show that extreme distortion is no barrier to the Cannon--Thurston map being well--defined, but such distortion manifests in extreme wildness of the map.
+In this article we show that arbitrarily fast-growing primitive recursive distortion is no barrier to the existence of Cannon--Thurston maps for hyperbolic subgroups of hyperbolic groups.

-The \emph{hyperbolic hydra} $\Gamma_k$ ($k=1, 2, \ldots$) of \cite{HypHydra} are a family of hyperbolic groups with finite--rank free subgroups $\Lambda_k$ exhibiting the fastest--growing distortion functions known for hyperbolic subgroups of hyperbolic groups: $\Dist^{\Gamma_k}_{\Lambda_k}$ grows at least like $A_k$, the $k$--th of Ackermann's family of increasingly fast--growing functions that begins with $A_1(n)=2n$, $A_2(n)=2^n$, and $A_3(n)$ equalling the height--$n$ tower of powers of $2$.
-We prove:
+The \emph{hyperbolic hydra} $\Gamma_k$ ($k=1, 2, \ldots$) of \cite{HypHydra} are a family of hyperbolic groups with finite-rank free subgroups $\Lambda_k$ exhibiting the fastest-growing distortion functions known for hyperbolic subgroups of hyperbolic groups: $\Dist^{\Gamma_k}_{\Lambda_k}$ grows at least like $A_k$, the $k$-th of Ackermann's family of increasingly fast-growing functions that begins with $A_1(n)=2n$, $A_2(n)=2^n$, and $A_3(n)$ equalling the height-$n$ tower of powers of $2$.
+Any primitive recursive function is dominated by some $A_k$ (see for example pages~11--21 of \cite{Calude}).
+We will prove in Section~\ref{CT for hydra}:

 \begin{thm} Hyperbolic hydra have Cannon--Thurston maps $\partial{\Lambda_k}\to\partial{\Gamma_k}$ for all $k$. \end{thm}